 Here are some numbers that might interest you.
 On the exciting side, e-commerce and dropshipping profits have reached over $4 billion, a 7 percent year-on-year increase for the last ten years.

-But on the not-so-exciting note, available data shows that retailers’ losses to Card-Not-Present fraud could reach $130 billion by 2023.
-And the cost of false declines - which plague the entire e-commerce industry - has dangled from $118 to $331 billion in the U.S. alone.
+But less exciting is the available data that shows that retailers’ losses to Card-Not-Present fraud could reach $130 billion by 2023.
+And the cost of false declines—which plague the entire e-commerce industry—has dangled from $118 to $331 billion in the U.S. alone.
 Analysts say that dropshippers get a higher dose of false decline and as many as 30% of rejected orders are false declines.

 With those numbers at the back of your mind, let’s talk about securing your shop from the fraudulent chargeback risks.

 As we covered in an earlier article, Chargebacks happen when customers call their bank or card network and dispute a charge.
-The bank will deduct the transaction charge from your account, and you will have to go through lengthy processes to invalidate the deduction.
+The bank will forcefully deduct the transaction charge from your account.
+And you will have to go through lengthy processes to invalidate the deduction.